-To see the change history of a release train, application release, release package, or deployment task, click the History tab in that item's view.
+In Release Manager, to see the change history of a release train, application release, release package, or deployment task, click the History tab in that item's view.
 This shows the date and time of the change, a description of the change, and the user who made the change.